NOTE: Analysis is mixed in with the relation of

 "Though we (the present subject of this body-mind here and now) do not know what it (the Great Sea) is," it is at this present "moment" the words "myriad existence."
 Every particular dharma we encounter (experience) is a "momentary misperception" (partial perception, or experience) of "every dharma" that actually constitutes the totality of existence time, Buddha (all things) -- to express it differently, every particular dharma we encounter (experience) is an "accurate perception" of a particular or momentary instance of Buddha (the Great Sea).

-(15) We view the balcony and Cooper rising and looking out over the ocean.
+(15) We view the balcony and Cooper rising and looking out over the placid sea.
 (16) We have a medium close-up of him.
-(17) we see the sea from behind Cooper, which is a particularly enigmatic shot.
+(17) We see the sea from behind Cooper, which is a particularly enigmatic shot, reminiscent of a Magritte painting.
 (18) A med close-up of Cooper looking at the sea.
 (19) Then the sea again.
 (20) Cooper again.
 (21) A long shot of Cooper on the balcony.
 He has noticed a door or window to screen left.
 (22) A view of him approaching the double-door of the window.
 (23) We see him from inside a room colored with mauve light, he looking in through the window.
 (24) From outside we watch him open the window.
 (25) From inside we watch him enter.

 In this fiction we have Cooper within a prepared space.
 Like the glass box, which was there for him to fall upon, the balcony was waiting to receive him, and there was a portal by which he might enter the building.

 The stuttering-glitchy movements, as if moving around in time, might recall how the glass box functioned with Cooper inside it, replicating numerous times, then some of those replications being undone, then replicating ten times and Cooper popping out of it.
 There may be a relationship had.